erizov/Professor/semester_07/lecture_46_blockchain_advanced/cross_chain/univer.en.md

 ## Algorithm Definition

-Cross Chain is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Cross-Chain Interoperability is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Cross Chain is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Cross-Chain Interoperability works by processing data sequentially according to specific rules and algorithms.

 ## Application in Machine Learning / AI